-I too rise today to acknowledge my wife Samantha Akittiq Morgan.
+I, too, rise today to acknowledge my wife, Samantha Akittiq Morgan.
 I thank her enormously for raising three of our children.
 If it wasn't for you, I don't know where I would be today.
 I'm sure I would not be rising in this House if it wasn't for you, so my gratitude towards you is immense.

-Also, to everyone who still have mothers present, I am rather envious.
-This statement is for our youth; please visit your mothers as they are the source of love.
-The way they show their love is by reprimanding their children, so I urge all youth to visit your mothers if they are still alive, and again, I truly envy you for that.
+Also, to everyone who still has a mother present, I am rather envious.
+This statement is for our youth.
+Please visit your mothers as they are the source of love.
+The way they show their love is by reprimanding their children.
+I urge all youth to visit your mothers if they are still alive, and again, I truly envy you for that.

-Additionally, Mr. Speaker, I want to acknowledge my constituency assistants in both of my constituency communities; in Igloolik, Glenda Kripanik who provides the support I need when I conduct a constituency visit.
+Additionally, Mr. Speaker, I want to acknowledge my constituency assistants in both of my communities.
+In Igloolik, Glenda Kripanik provides the support I need when I conduct a constituency visit.
 I appreciate your constant support and extend my thanks to you.

-Also, in Sanirajak, my CSA is Angela Kukik.
-Currently, she is on maternal leave, but she is always open to providing any needed task, so this shows her civic pride and her commitment.
-She is also fairly young, but she is quite active locally so Angela Kukik, Glenda Kripanik I am extremely grateful for your assistance.
+Also, in Sanirajak, my constituency assistant is Angela Kukkik.
+She is currently on maternal leave, but she is always open to providing any needed task, so this shows her civic pride and her commitment.
+She is also fairly young, but she is quite active locally.
+Angela Kukkik and Glenda Kripanik, I am extremely grateful for your assistance.

-However, the person I am most grateful to is my spouse Samantha Akittiq Morgan, along with your mother.
-Although we are sometimes arguing even these spats help us to smooth out our relationship, and that is how we are supposed to move forward in life.
+However, the person I am most grateful to is my spouse, Samantha Akittiq Morgan, along with her mother.
+Although we are sometimes arguing, even these spats help us to smooth out our relationship and that is how we are supposed to move forward in life.
 Sometimes you have to overcome hardship and enlarge your love towards each other.

-I wanted to voice my appreciation today, and I urge all women to work hard to succeed.
+I wanted to voice my appreciation today and I urge all women to work hard to succeed.
 Thank you, Mr. Speaker.